cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/importing-pst-files-to-office-365.md

 # Overview of importing your organization PST files to Office 365

+> [!NOTE]
-> This topic is for administrators.
+> This article is for administrators.
 Are you trying to import PST files to your own mailbox?
-See [Import email, contacts, and calendar from an Outlook .pst file](https://support.office.com/article/431a8e9a-f99f-4d5f-ae48-ded54b3440ac.aspx)
+See [Import email, contacts, and calendar from an Outlook .pst file](https://go.microsoft.com/fwlink/p/?LinkID=785075)

 You can use the Import service in the Office 365 Security &amp; Compliance Center to quickly bulk-import PST files to Exchange Online mailboxes in your Office 365 organization.
 There are two ways you can import PST files to Office 365: